scott-vincent/reqit/README.md

 ## Introduction
 Driven by a single YAML file, you define entities and API endpoints that are used for synthetic data generation and REST API simulation.
-Data persistence is also available so you can implement a fully working Create-Read-Update-Delete (CRUD) API if you wish.
+Data persistence is also supported so you can implement a fully working Create-Read-Update-Delete (CRUD) API if you wish.

 Entities can be added either manually or by uploading JSON retrieved from real APIs and